W. Mark Lanier: Vioxx litigation

 In 2005, Lanier represented Carol Ernst in a lawsuit against Merck & Co., a pharmaceutical company and manufacturer of Vioxx, an anti-inflammatory drug used to treat osteoarthritis and acute pain conditions.
 Ernst was married to Robert Ernst, a former marathon runner who died after taking the medication.
 The case was initially decided in Ernst's favor, with a jury awarding her a $253 million verdict.
 In another case Lanier obtained consumer fraud findings against Merck who it was claimed had misled doctors and patients by concealing information about Vioxx and its risks.
 The first ruling was overturned on appeal in 2008 with the court noting Lanier "had not proved that Vioxx caused Mr. Ernst’s death" and compensatory damages were reduced in the second.

-In cases about Vioxx, hip replacements and talcum powder he has faced John Beisner as an opponent lawyer.

 Artificial hip litigation

 Following the 2010 DePuy Hip Recall, Lanier represented plaintiffs in several lawsuits against Johnson & Johnson and DePuy Synthes, which Johnson & Johnson acquired in 1998.
 The implants were said to cause a build-up of metal ions in the blood, causing groin pain, allergic reactions, bone erosion and tissue death.
 The verdict included $140 million in total compensatory damages and about $360 million in punitive damages.
 The jury ruled that the implants were defectively designed and that the companies failed to warn the public about their risks.

 In March 2016, five North Texas residents being represented by Lanier were awarded about $500 million for alleged complications arising from the hip implants.
 The award was later reduced to $151 million at appeal.
 In November 2016, Lanier won a $1 billion payout to six plaintiffs affected by the implants, followed by a further $247 million to six New York residents.

 In the third trial, a Dallas federal jury award $1 billion in December 2016 to six California residents represented by Mark Lanier who claimed defective Pinnacle metal-on-metal hip implants made by Johnson & Johnson were defectively designed and that the companies failed to warn consumers about the risks.

 The case at trial was In re: DePuy Orthopaedics Inc. Pinnacle Hip Implant Products Liability Litigation, in the U.S. District Court for the Northern District of Texas.

 In November 2017, a federal jury in Dallas returned a $247 million verdict against Johnson & Johnson in the fourth bellwether trial in multidistrict litigation related to injuries and medical complications caused by the Pinnacle metal-on-metal hip implant.
 Mark Lanier was trial lawyer for a group of six New York residents whose hips had to be surgically removed.
 The panel awarded a total of $79 million in actual damages and $168 million in punitive damages against Johnson & Johnson.